jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-No day in which you learn something is a complete loss.
+Technology… is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other.
-- David Eddings
+- Carrie Snow

-Updated on: [4/14/2022]
+Updated on: [4/15/2022]
 <!-- #quoteEnd -->
 </pre>